 This is essentially a simple variation on mulled wine, and it adds a subtle spice flavour to these truffles.

-You can just boil the port with the spices until it become syrupy but I found that allowing the spices to infuse in the port first gives a better depth of spiced flavour.
+NB: you can just boil the port with the spices until it become syrupy but I found that gives too strong a flavour.

 - 150ml double cream

 - the spiced port reduction – recipe above